Waelson/CapstoneProjectForUdacity-CalculatorAPI/README.md

 </lu>
 <br/>
 <strong>AIM Role</strong><br/>
-Create a AIM Role with policies EKS* and attach to EC2 Instance via console.
+Create a AIM Role with all policies EKS * and attach its on EC2 Instance.
+This way you don't need to configure your credentials on EC2 instance.